Mikaelia/AirBnB_clone_v4/README.md

 <img src="https://github.com/jarehec/AirBnB_clone_v3/blob/master/dev/HBTN-hbnb-Final.png" width="160" height=auto />

-# AirBnB Clone: Phase # 4 Web Framework
+# AirBnB Clone: Phase # 4/6 Web Framework/Web dynamic

 ## Synopsis

 > This stage of the project focuses on the construction of a web framework using Flask, and my personal work may be found in the `web_flask` file.
 A dynamic templates are implemented using Jinja.

+> Work in the `web_dynamic` folder centers on adding dynamism to the page with jQuery.

 ## Description